Cesar Millan is host of The Dog Whisperer, a popular dog training show on the National Geographic channel.

 Cesar Millan does advise his clients to put a dog’s collar high-up on the neck, close to the head and ears.
 He will occasionally use his Illusion Collar to keep a choke chain from sliding down a dog’s neck.

 Frequently however, he just goes with whatever the owner is using, thereby implicitly agreeing with the owner’s dog equipment choice.
 Given that Millan is the expert, it would be helpful to have more of a discussion on the pros and cons of dog training equipment.

 Aversive collars such as prong collars and choke chains, should not be left on a dog for long periods of time.
 They should be put on for a walk or a training session, and removed otherwise.
 Definitely remove an aversive collar when our dog is off-leash, especially when he is interacting with other dogs.
 A choke chain may get caught while a dog is playing or running around, which may result in injury or death.

 Prolonged use of choke chains may cause injury, even if applied correctly.
 For safety, only use an aversive collar for a limited amount of time (several weeks).
 Then, switch back to a flat collar once our dog understands the rules of walking.

 The Illusion Collar is a modified choke collar, and the associated risks should at least be mentioned.

 4. Explore other forms of pack leadership.

 Since our dogs live in our very human world, it is important for us to lead and guide them.
 However, an important corollary question is what type of leader we should be.

-Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash jerk, a finger poke, or an alpha roll.
+Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash correction, a finger poke, or an alpha roll.
 The dog is always expected to walk close-to, but behind the human, and there is very little stopping to smell the roses.